APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 2.md

 ## Lab objectives

-In this lab, you will complete the following tasks:
+In this exercise, you will complete the following tasks:

 - Task 1: Create and deploy a web app from a Docker image
 - Task 2: Add environment Variables and check the docker deployment